Revised Point-Spread Functions for the Atmospheric Imaging Assembly onboard the Solar Dynamics Observatory: Summary and Discussion

-The main issue we encountered for the calibration of the medium- to long-distance diffuse scattered light were calibration artifacts that become apparent in the lunar-occulted regions.
-Although small in absolute counts, being on the order of \SI{0.2}{DNs}, they increase the uncertainty in the calibration, particularly for the low-count AIA~$94$, $131$, and~\SI{335}{\angstrom} channels.
+The main issues we encountered for the determination of the diffuse scattered light, which is scattered over the entire detector, were calibration artifacts that become apparent in the lunar-occulted regions.
+Although small in absolute counts, on the order of \SI{0.2}{DNs}, they increase the uncertainty in the PSF determination, particularly for the low-count AIA~$94$, $131$, and~\SI{335}{\angstrom} channels.

-Calibration of the PSF core proved to be the greatest challenge.
+Determination of the PSF core proved to be the greatest challenge.
 We were able to determine an upper limit on the width of the PSF core by analyzing at which core width image artifacts start to appear.
 We believe that a precise determination of the PSF core width is not possible with the current data and methods at hand.
-Methods that try to estimate the width of the PSF core from the diffraction pattern in flare images suffer from the uncertainty in the location of the diffraction peaks.
+Methods that attempt to estimate the width of the PSF core from the diffraction pattern in flare images suffer from the uncertainty in the location of the diffraction peaks.
 Methods that are based on the analysis of the intensities in the occulted regions suffer from calibration artifacts and the uncertainty in the amount of medium- to long-distance diffuse scattered light.
 Lastly, for blind deconvolution methods, we lack priors that are appropriate for observations of the optically thin solar corona.